 And, it’s always easier to kick the dog than kick the master.

-If Democratic candidates do not offer compelling visions or persuasive programs, or do not invest in massive voter registration then the failure is theirs.
-Blaming third party candidates for Republican victories — while distancing ourself from independents and non-voters — is a flimsy cover for our failure to organize and plays directly into triangulation.
+If Democratic candidates do not offer compelling visions or persuasive programs or do not invest in massive voter registration then the failure is theirs.
+Blaming third party candidates for Republican victories — while distancing ourselves from independents and non-voters — is a flimsy cover for our failure to organize and play directly into triangulation.

 With 70-90 million non-voters and millions more independents there is no spoiler — just our failure to contest power.